risingBirdSong/playWithHaskell/learnYouAHaskell.md

 Texas ranges (Great feature!)
 drawWhat if we want a list of all numbers between 1 and 20?
 Sure, we could just type them all out but obviously that's not a solution for gentlemen who demand excellence from their programming languages.
 Instead, we'll use ranges.
 Ranges are a way of making lists that are arithmetic sequences of elements that can be enumerated.
 Numbers can be enumerated.
 One, two, three, four, etc. Characters can also be enumerated.
 The alphabet is an enumeration of characters from A to Z. Names can't be enumerated.
 What comes after "John"?
 I don't know.

+Success!
+Note that weeding out lists by predicates is also called filtering.
+We took a list of numbers and we filtered them by the predicate.
+Now for another example.
+Let's say we want a comprehension that replaces each odd number greater than 10 with "BANG!" and each odd number that's less than 10 with "BOOM!".
+If a number isn't odd, we throw it out of our list.
+For convenience, we'll put that comprehension inside a function so we can easily reuse it.